iilumme/FAFStats/README.md

   * The client side application
 * (Discontinued) Redis & Resque & Resque Scheduler
   * Runs scheduled tasks such as updating rating evolution and faction distribution charts
-  * Jobs will be run manually
+  * Jobs will be run manually at the moment
   * **Discontinued, because of increased server costs**

 ## FAFStats Data Types